jtkristensen/pun-lang/README.md

-# The `pun` Programming Language,The `fun` Language with Properties.
+# The `pun` Programming Language : A Fun Programming Language with Properties.

 [![tests](https://github.com/jtkristensen/pun-lang/actions/workflows/main-test.yaml/badge.svg)](https://github.com/jtkristensen/pun-lang/actions/workflows/main-test.yaml)
 [![hlint](https://github.com/jtkristensen/pun-lang/actions/workflows/main-hlint.yaml/badge.svg)](https://github.com/jtkristensen/pun-lang/actions/workflows/main-hlint.yaml)

-Pun is an extension of a minimal garden variety functional programming langauge (similar to the Fun langauge from Pierce's "Types and Progamming Languages", and the REC language from Glynn Winskel's "The Formal Semantics of Programming Langauges").
+Pun is a small functional programming langauge (similar to the Fun langauge from Pierce's "Types and Progamming Languages", and the REC language from Glynn Winskel's "The Formal Semantics of Programming Langauges").

-The main feature is a `property` declaration, which has the form:
+The main feature is a `property` declaration, which has the syntactic form:

 ```haskell
 propery <name> <parameters> . <term> .